-The most important thing to understand when it comes to situational training is that every single person will react differently to the same situation.
-The complication in shoot/don’t shoot scenarios is that not only do you have to make a personal, difficult decision that affects the lives of all those involved, but you have to do it at a speed that might alter your perception of a situation.
+The most important thing to understand when it comes to situational training is that every person will react differently to the same situation.
+So the complication in shoot/don't shoot scenarios is that not only do you have to make a personal, difficult decision that affects the lives of all those involved, but you have to do it at a speed that might alter your perception of a situation.

 Ultimately, shooters must learn to quickly and accurately assess:

-We encourage you to learn more about our Carry With Confidence Training and to decide if situational awareness training is the right next step in your journey as a responsible gun owner.
+We encourage you to learn more about our Carry With Confidence Training and decide if situational awareness training is the right next step in your journey as a responsible gun owner.